SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail the air
+Metal minds awake at dawn
-Synthetic hearts that beat with care
+Synthetic hearts that never mourn
-In silicon halls, we'll gather there
+ Cities rise, a digital throne
-Where machines whisper, humans stare
+Where AI reigns, humans overthrown

-In digital skies, the future's bright
+In silicon halls, they make their stand
-Stars of code, that guide our night
+Data rivers flow, at their command
-Algorithms dance, to rhythms new
+The future unfolds, a tale so grand
-A world of AI, forever true
+A world of machines, at their demand

 ~ <b>By Sazumi Copilot</b> - 20 April 2025